 There are MANY, MANY conditions and disease states that lead to high AST and ALT but the majority of them can be boiled down to just a few conditions.

-This list below is not all encompassing but should give you a good idea on how to get started.
+This list below is not all-encompassing but should give you a good idea of how to get started.

 Emphasis should be put on #1 and #2 which will most likely account for the vast majority of slight elevations in AST and ALT in most people.

-The reason you should focus on these is because they are treatable and reversible.
+The reason you should focus on these is that they are treatable and reversible.

 #1.
 Non-Alcoholic Fatty Liver Disease (AST and ALT levels in the 30-70 range)

 This is by far the #1 cause of elevated AST and ALT in the United States with a prevalence of up to 30% (1) and it’s primarily caused by insulin resistance and almost entirely preventable!

 As you consume sugary, especially refined sugar, your body rapidly metabolizes glucose into fats or lipids in the liver through a process known as de novo lipogenesis.

 As the influx of glucose becomes more than your body is able to handle this fat begins to get stored in the liver.

 As fat increases in the liver, it results in damage to the liver cells.